Sandy Shaw MPP, Hamilton West–Ancaster–Dundas

 The Steps to Justice Website provides free plain language legal information and is regularly updated

-A petition is a request that the Legislative Assembly of Ontario take some specific action (or refrain from taking some action) to redress a public grievance.
+A petition is a request that the Legislative Assembly of Ontario to act on or change its position on an issue to redress a public grievance.

 The action requested must be within the scope of jurisdiction of the Legislative Assembly, and the request must be clear, temperate, proper and respectful.